OluochBen/OluochBen/README.md

 - ⚡ Building high-performance dashboards with Vite + React
 - 🐍 Writing clean Python for automation, data tasks & backend experiments
-- 🌱 Deep diving into full-stack development (React + FastAPI/Flask)
+- 🌱 Deep diving into full-stack development (React + Flask)
 - 🔍 Optimizing web performance and debugging like a code detective
 - ✨ Passionate about scalable architecture and developer experience